danny-fla/Python-Roulette/README.md

 - Python 3.x: The application was created using Python 3.x version.
 Ensure that you have Python 3.x installed on your system before running the program.

-- colorama library: This library is used to add color and style to the text output in the terminal.
+- colorama library: This library is used to add colour and style to the text output in the terminal.
 To install colorama, open a terminal or command prompt and run the following command:

 pip install colorama

 This will install the colorama library and make it available for the Python Roulette application to use.

-- art library: The art library is utilized to generate ASCII art for visual elements in the game.
+- art library: The art library is utilised to generate ASCII art for visual elements in the game.
 To install the art library, open a terminal or command prompt and run the following command:

 pip install art